Eddie Macon's Run: Reception

-The film was a star vehicle for John Schneider after he achieved fame in The Dukes of Hazard television show, but Hal Ericson of the All Movie Guide commented, "the title character (John Schneider) takes a back seat during most of the proceedings.
+The film was a star vehicle for John Schneider after he achieved fame in The Dukes of Hazzard television show, but Hal Ericson of the All Movie Guide commented, "the title character (John Schneider) takes a back seat during most of the proceedings.
 Most of the footage is devoted to Eddie's chief nemesis, small-town lawman Marzack (Kirk Douglas)."
 Ericson concludes the film is a "lively (if pointless) adaptation of James McLendon's novel."
 Leonard Maltin gave the film two and a half stars out of four, calling it "bumpy."